silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/08_Linking_Documents.md

 title: Linking documents
-summary: Uploading and linking documents from the SilverStripe CMS.
+summary: Uploading and linking documents from the Silverstripe CMS.

 ## Uploading and linking to documents